A class of fractional Ornstein-Uhlenbeck processes mixed with a Gamma distribution: Introduction

+where the $\bar{\bP}$ expectation $\bar{\bE}$ of the resolvent scalar kernel with respect to the random variable $\alpha$ can be explicitly computed and related to a generalized Wright-Fox function $G^\mu_\rho(z)$, see Section \ref{sec2.2} below.
 In Section \ref{sez3}, we prove that $Y_n(t)$ converges pathwise on $[0,T]$, $\bar\bP$-a.s., for arbitrary $T > 0$.
 First, in Theorem \ref{th:weak-conv}, we prove weak convergence of the laws in the space of continuous trajectories on $[0,T]$, by proving a suitable tightness result.
 Then, in Theorem \ref{th:path-conv}, we prove that the convergence holds almost surely, by using a particular application of the integration by parts formula.

 Finally, in Section \ref{sez4} we consider the asymptotic behaviour of the limit process $Y(t)$ as $t \to \infty$.
 Notice that in the previous section no condition was imposed on the values of the parameters $\mu$ and $\lambda$ defining the $\alpha$-distribution.
-In this section, we shall require
+In this section, we shall impose the bound

-which is coherent with the condition $\mu > \frac12$ imposed in \cite{IglTer1999EJP} for the evolutionary problem ($\rho = 1$).
+notice that this condition is coherent with the condition $\mu > \frac12$ imposed in \cite{IglTer1999EJP} for the evolutionary problem ($\rho = 1$).

 We show that the process $Y(t)$ converges in distribution, for $t \to \infty$, to some Gaussian random variable $\eta$ and we give a characterization of the limit as ``stationary'' solution of the problem.
 The emphasis here comes from the fact that we cannot use the notion of invariant measures for SDEs, since our system is not Markovian.
 However, if we consider the solution of a modified problem with initial time equal to $-\infty$, we have that this process has law equal to $\eta$ for all times.